SharePoint/sp-dev-docs/docs/apis/addin-management-apis.md

 | serverRelativeUrl | string   | The server relative url of the site collection.                                           |
 | url               | string   | The url of the site collection, both server relative url and absolute url are acceptable. |
 | appIdentifiers    | string[] | The identifier list of the Add-ins.                                                       |
-The serverRelativeUrl and url can't be both empty.
+The serverRelativeUrl and url can't be both null.
 If both serverRelativeUrl and url are provided, the url will be used.

 ### Responses
+``
 | Name             | Type                          | Description                                                           |
 |------------------|-------------------------------|-----------------------------------------------------------------------|
 | addinPermissions | SPAddinPermissionInfo[]       | The returned permissions.                                             |